 Is it necessary for candidates whose first language is not English to take a language exam?

 In order to meet the academic requirements for the MSc course and participate fully in our collaborative learning process, applicants should have achieved a well-balanced score of at least 7.0 in the IELTS Academic (with a minimum of 6.5 in the writing section) or at least 68 in the Pearson PTE Academic (with a minimum of 60 in the writing section), or a well-balanced overall score of 104 in TOEFL iBT (with at least 25 in the writing section).
 The only exceptions are when:

 2. You successfully completed at least 3 years of degree level studies (bachelor’s or higher) taught in English in a majority English speaking country as defined by UK Visas and Immigration

 3. You are a national of an English speaking country as defined by UK Visas and Immigration.

-If one of the above apply to you, it is unlikely you will need to take an English language proficiency test, although the final decision will be at the discretion of the admissions panel.
+If one of the above applies to you, it is unlikely you will need to take an English language proficiency test, although the final decision will be at the discretion of the admissions panel.
 In these circumstances, please submit a copy of your most recent English language test/qualification with your application.

 We do not offer nor accept a pre-sessional English class as an alternative to the listed English tests.
 Any pre-sessional course should be viewed as an aid to living and studying in the UK and not as a way of topping up an IELTS/PTE score.